rozegold/toyrobotsimulator/readme.md

   sequence of commands may be issued, in any order, including another PLACE command.
 The application should discard all commands in the sequence until a valid PLACE command has been executed.
-- MOVE will move the toy robot one unit forward in the direction it is currently facing.
+- MOVE will move the toy robot one unit forward in the value it is currently facing.
-- LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
+- LEFT and RIGHT will rotate the robot 90 degrees in the specified value without changing the position of the robot.
 - REPORT will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.